NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 #### Using WebAssembly

-Yet another solution for reducing work on the CPU is to use a faster programming language.
-On the web, only two client side programming languages are supported: JavaScript and [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (abbreviated as Wasm for short).

-Here is how these languages interact: JavaScript code can load and instantiate Wasm modules, provide them with the functions they require as dependencies and call the functions they export.
-While JavaScript can access Web APIs directly, Wasm code can only access them by calling back to JavaScript.
-For more information about how all of this work, I also highly recommend [Lin Clark](https://www.code-cartoons.com/)'s fun-to-read article series: [A cartoon intro to WebAssembly Articles](https://hacks.mozilla.org/category/code-cartoons/a-cartoon-intro-to-webassembly/).
+CPU load can also be reduced by using a faster programming language.
+On the web, only two client-side programming languages are supported: JavaScript and [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (or Wasm for short): JavaScript code can load and instantiate Wasm modules, providing them with the functions they require as dependencies, and it can subsequently call the functions they export.
+While JavaScript can access web APIs directly, Wasm code can only access them by calling back to JavaScript.
+For more information about how all of this work, I highly recommend [Lin Clark](https://www.code-cartoons.com/)'s article series: [A cartoon intro to WebAssembly Articles](https://hacks.mozilla.org/category/code-cartoons/a-cartoon-intro-to-webassembly/).

-Wasm is designed with performance in mind.
-But using it instead of JavaScript can hurt performance due to overhead as I will explain shortly.
-So when should we use Wasm if we want the best performance?

-For the impatient, given the current iteration of Wasm, My summary is that:

-- Most websites will derive the best performance from using JavaScript and maybe using some Wasm to do CPU intensive work if needed.
-- Large and highly interactive web applications that can afford load time penalty from using Wasm can run fast on either well optimized JavaScript or well optimized Wasm.
+There are limits to how much performance can be derived from Wasm.
+Even if webApps use Wasm as much as possible, many (if not most) would not realize any significant performance gains because they are not usually [CPU-bound](https://en.wikipedia.org/wiki/CPU-bound).

-- In CPU intensive tasks, good performance can be achieved using both Wasm and JavaScript code.
-But it makes more sense to write such code in a low level language and compile it to Wasm than write optimal JavaScript code that is barely understandable.
+The remaining webApps that are CPU-bound can achieve good performance using either Wasm or JavaScript code.
+It is surprising to what point JavaScript code can be optimized for performance, but for certain tasks, the optimal JavaScript code can be hard to read and to maintain.
+In those situations, it makes sense to write the code in a more adapted language and to compile it to Wasm.

-Now, for the patient, let's derive the strengths and weaknesses of both languages by looking at a few axis differentiating them :
+Now, let's look at the features of Wasm that gives it an edge over JavaScript from a performance point of view:

 - Control over Memory layout
 - Dynamic vs Static Typing
 - Human-readable vs Binary code

-- Runtime services available to the code
-- Design goals
+Given the technicality of these subjects, feel free to skip to the chapter: [Scheduling work to make users wait less](#scheduling-work-to-make-users-wait-less).

 ##### Control over Memory layout

 The term [memory layout](https://en.wikipedia.org/wiki/Data_structure_alignment) is often used to describe the way objects are represented in memory.
 That is, each object's size, alignment, and the relative offsets of its fields.

 Low level programming languages give programmers control over objects memory layout.
-They also give them the ability to work with objects as values and as references (I.e. pointers, storing the addresses of objects in memory). with this level of control, programmers can write code that maximizes the use of [CPU cache](https://en.wikipedia.org/wiki/CPU_cache) and [CPU data prefetching](https://en.wikipedia.org/wiki/Cache_prefetching) for maximal performance.
-For more on this check out [Data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design).
+They also give them the ability to work with objects as values and as references (I.e. pointers, storing the addresses of objects in memory). with this level of control, programmers can write code that maximizes the use of the [CPU cache](https://en.wikipedia.org/wiki/CPU_cache) and of [CPU data prefetching](https://en.wikipedia.org/wiki/Cache_prefetching) for best performance.
+For more on this, check out [Data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design).

 High level languages on the other hand try to be easy to use.
 To achieve this: